Dr2gOnv1mp1re/15-PUZZLE-GAME-DOM/README.md

 3. Arrange all tiles from 1–15 in order to win

 ## 👤 Author
-Harini N S
+Harini N S, RA2411003050379
-B.Tech CSE, SRM Institute of Science and Technology, Trichy
+B.Tech CSE F, SRM Institute of Science and Technology, Trichy